quantingxie/ReasonedExplorer/README.md

 environments.
 Our agent has no premapping and our formalism outperforms naive LLM-based approaches.

-### The Challenge:
-#### Sensory challenges of deploying current methods in outdoor/real-world navigation:
-- **Poor depth perception**: This makes VSLAM nearly unusable in outdoor environments.

-(Add more challenges or key points as they appear in your paper.)

 ### Repository Structure:
 - `src/`: Contains the source code of Reasoned_Explorer